tuhinpal/thingstodo/README.md

 # Things to do

-Get things to do of a place.
+Get things to do on a place.
 Powered by Google's Things to do and Cloudflare worker.
 NOTE: This project doesn't use google's API.

 ### Endpoints: